Albertanus of Brescia

-Biography
+Life

 Albertanus was from Brescia, in northern Italy, but little is known of his early life.
 He had three sons, Vincent, Stephen, and John (who was a surgeon).
 He was a notary and causidici (professional legal counselor).

 He first appears in the historical record in 1226 as a judge renewing the Lombard League.
 In 1238 he was named captain to defend the town of Gavardo against the forces of Frederick II, Holy Roman Emperor.
 Defeated, he was imprisoned for a few months at Cremona, where he found the time to start a writing career.